Free Trees for Livestock Farms

 - Provide access to trees and agroforestry materials for farms, especially those not currently receiving federal funding.

-- Build long-term capacity for agroecological planning, with farm-friendly tools like bundled species packages and on-farm conservation planning support.
+- Build long-term capacity for agroecological planning through farm-friendly tools such as bundled species packages and on-farm conservation planning support.

 - Strengthen community-based conservation, youth engagement, and public education through integrated work brigades and learning events.